-Source Comments Direct mechanical disturbance of soil, aggregate, sand, stone-fill, cement and other similar materials during site works Disturbance of dry granular materials will lead to the generation of airborne dust Disturbance of mud and other deposits on paved and unpaved roadways by vehicle movements The mechanical disturbance of dried mud by vehicle movements combined with the grinding of mud into finer particles contributes to potential dust emissions during periods of dry weather, particularly in summer Wind-blow affecting surface layers of stockpiled materials, stripped soil or dirt on roadways or other surfaces, and uncovered loads in trucks More likely to occur between May and August, when average rates of evaporation in central Scotland exceed those of precipitation and unvegetated soils and other bulk materials are likely to be subject to windblow during periods of dry weather.
+Source Comments Direct mechanical disturbance of soil, aggregate, sand, stone-fill, cement and other similar materials during site works.
+Disturbance of dry granular materials would lead to the generation of airborne dust.
+Disturbance of mud and other deposits on paved and unpaved roadways by vehicle movements.
+The mechanical disturbance of dried mud by vehicle movements combined with the grinding of mud into finer particles contributes to potential dust emissions during periods of dry weather, particularly in summer.
+Wind-blow affecting surface layers of stockpiled materials, stripped soil or dirt on roadways or other surfaces, and uncovered loads in trucks.
+More likely to occur between May and August, when average rates of evaporation in central Scotland exceed those of precipitation and unvegetated soils and other bulk materials are likely to be subject to wind-blow during periods of dry weather.
 Wind speeds have to be gusting above about 5 m/s to raise dust.
-Vehicle and plant emissions Vehicle and plant emissions will be essentially the same as those from the exhausts of existing lorries and buses on the local roads.
-These will contribute to PM10 and nitrogen dioxide concentrations.
+Vehicle and plant emissions.
+Vehicle and plant emissions would be essentially the same as those from the exhausts of existing lorries and buses on the local roads.
+These would contribute to PM{10} and nitrogen dioxide concentrations.

-The main issue relating to airborne dust during construction is the potential for nuisance impacts on local residents, pedestrians and cyclists.
-There is no current statutory requirement relating to the control of dust except that of nuisance, under The Environmental Protection Act 1990.
+33.5.6 The main issue relating to airborne dust during construction is the potential for nuisance impacts on local residents, pedestrians and cyclists.
+There is no current statutory requirement relating to the control of dust except that of nuisance, under The Environment Protection Act 1990.

-Impact Assessment
+Assessment Criteria

-There are no nationally recognised assessment criteria for construction dust.
-It is therefore common practice to employ indirect assessment criteria, based on the distance within which there is a risk of significant impacts and to focus on mitigating any potential dust impacts wherever possible.
-The distance criteria used are set out in Table 18.2.
-They are based on the professional judgment from involvement with assessments of many different types of project, discussions with many practitioners in the field, and from published reports.
+33.5.7 There are no nationally recognised assessment criteria for construction dust.
+It is therefore, common practice to employ indirect assessment criteria, based on the distance within which there is a risk of significant impacts and to focus on mitigating any potential dust impacts wherever possible.
+The distance criteria used are set out in Table 33.2.
+They are based on the professional judgment from involvement with assessments of many different types of project, discussions with many practitioners in the field and from published reports.